cluk3/SkyProgrammingTest/README.md

 Usage
 -----

-The product selection page is http://localhost:3000/product-selection .
+The product selection page is at http://localhost:3000/product-selection .

 Before delving into the descriptions of each available npm script, here's a brief summary of the three which will most likely be your bread and butter: